Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 I was very excited.
 I was joining a group of individuals that were incredibly passionate about the idea of live streaming, about the idea of esports, about gaming in general.
 And so for me it felt very much like home.
 I feel like every employee that was starting around that time just loved what they were seeing and what we were watching.
 It was a very easy place to feel like I belonged and fit in.

-GamesBeat: You got used to the idea of streaming before Twitch was a thing, then.
-Before game streaming was the obvious application.
+GamesBeat: You got used to the idea of streaming before Twitch was a thing, then, before game streaming was the obvious application.

 Graham: My story is probably a little unique in that I first started streaming back in 1999, when it was audio only.
 We were using internet radio, and then we were using IRC as our chat client.
 All the way back to 1999 and the early 2000s, I got into this idea of having a live feedback loop and building community through interaction, which is essentially something that I chased for many years, and it was Twitch that delivered on the package as a product.
 It was everything, from a creator perspective, that I wanted.
 The ability to broadcast my videos globally, but then also having the aspect of chat, which fueled the community interaction.